 You can learn more from Château du Haut-Kœnigsbourg’s official website.

-The northeastern France where we can find Colmar is indeed a real life fairytale.
-But you should check out South of France too – it’s where country’s most beautiful places to are jam-packed together!
+But you should also check out the South of France – it’s where the country’s most beautiful places are jam-packed together!
 You can start with Avignon.
 Learn more from my article Avignon France: 10 Reasons Why Avignon Is Worth Visiting

 Reason no. 9 Scenic Trails